black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 ## Step 11
 Create four div elements within your #game element.
 Give them the following respective id values, in order: stats, controls, monsterStats, and text.

+## Step 12
+Create three span elements within your #stats element.
+Give each of them the class stat.
+Then give the first one the text XP: 0, the second one the text Health: 100, and the third one the text Gold: 50.